ELGAS Knowledge Hub

 Vapour pressure is the pressure exerted by the vapour (gas), in equilibrium with the liquid, against the walls of the cylinder or other closed container at a given temperature.

-Propane gas has a much higher vapour pressure than either butane (butane gas) or isobutane.
+Considering butane vs propane vs isobutane, the propane gas has a much higher vapour pressure than either butane (butane gas) or isobutane.

 Propane has approximately 4x the vapour pressure of butane and about 2.75x the vapour pressure of isobutane.
 (See properties chart above)